mulle-nat-stash/mulle-bootstrap/README.md

-## What a project maintainer needs to do
+## Commands for a project maintainer

 #### mulle-bootstrap init